Skip to content

 Length of Testing

 A complete neuropsychological evaluation can take between 6 to 8 hours over one or more sessions.
-Many patients who are referred for MCI testing are older adults, who tend to have other health concerns, limited ability to travel, and a preference for being given choices about how and where they are tested (Wong et al., 2019).
-Putting them through an 8 hour test has a high chance of affecting their stress levels and their mood, potentially skewing the results of the test and leading to inaccurate results (Dorenkamp et al., 2018).
+Many patients who are referred for MCI testing are older adults who tend to have other health concerns, limited ability to travel, and a preference for being given choices about how and where they are tested.
+Putting them through a multiple-hour test may impact stress levels and mood, potentially skewing the test and leading to inaccurate results.

 Disrupted Continuity of Care

-There's a chance that a patient's continuity of care may be disrupted because of a lack of support between appointments (CMPA).
-Ideally, a patient who has cognitive concerns can complete cognitive testing and receive the diagnosis and treatment for their condition within the same clinic.
-But most clinics aren't equipped to perform interviews, screening, testing, and results interpretation.
+There’s a chance that a patient’s continuity of care may be disrupted because of a lack of support between appointments.
+Ideally, patients with cognitive concerns can complete cognitive testing and receive the diagnosis and treatment for their condition within the same clinic.
+But most clinics aren’t equipped to perform clinical interviews, screening, testing, and results interpretation.

 Instead, the results are sent between multiple PCPs and specialists.
-For example, the patient may have to make another appointment with their PCP after testing with a neuropsychologist, leading to more wait times.
-There's also a chance that a PCP may be unfamiliar with the details of neuropsychological tasks, requiring careful communication between providers for proper interpretation (Mercury et al., 2007).
+As well, some PCPs may be unfamiliar with the details of neuropsychological tasks, requiring careful communication between providers for proper interpretation.

-These disruptions can contribute to misdiagnoses, delayed or ineffective treatment, and poorer quality of life for the patient.
+Disruptions like these may contribute to potential misdiagnoses, delayed or ineffective treatment, or poorer quality of life for the patient.

 Lower Patient Completion Rates

-The wait time and duration of a neuropsychological test can lead to lower patient completion rates resulting in ineffective diagnosis and treatments.
+The wait time for a neuropsychological test can lead to lower patient completion rates, resulting in ineffective diagnosis and treatments.
 Because of the various barriers surrounding neuropsychological testing and the stigma of cognitive health care concerns, patients may be more resistant to follow through on neuropsychological appointments.

 Reduced Accessibility

-Many neuropsychological tests have been developed and validated primarily in Western cultures.
-This limits the accessibility of neuropsychological tests, as the evaluations may not be equally applicable to patients from minority groups or those with different educational backgrounds.
+Cultural variables can have an impact on the results of neuropsychological tests.
+Bias limits the accessibility of neuropsychological tests, as the evaluations may not be equally applicable to patients from different backgrounds.

-Neuropsychologists consider these variables when interpreting results, but the effects of cultural factors are often underestimated, and fully eliminating bias requires advances in the tests themselves (Fernández et al., 2017).
-Whether or not cognitive tests are offered in multiple languages, at accessible reading levels, and with auditory and visual instructions, can all affect a patient’s ability to complete a cognitive assessment.
+Neuropsychologists consider these variables when interpreting results, but the effects of cultural factors are often underestimated, and fully eliminating bias requires advances in the tests themselves.
+Whether or not cognitive tests are offered in multiple languages, at accessible reading levels, and with auditory and visual instructions can all affect a patient’s ability to complete a cognitive assessment.

 These factors, especially when compounded, can create stress for the patients and lead to inaccurate results.
 Implementing tools that take steps towards a more patient-centered care approach can help reduce these barriers.

-Neuropsychological testing is a useful tool for the accurate diagnosis and treatment of MCI, dementia, and various other neurological conditions, but it comes with a set of limitations.
-These limitations are largely due to the gap in time between a patient expressing cognitive concerns and the months-long wait for a neuropsychological testing appointment—which usually takes hours to complete.
+Neuropsychological testing is a useful tool for the accurate diagnosis and treatment of various neurological conditions, but it comes with a set of limitations.

-Creyos cognitive task results provide domain-level information comparable to a full neuropsychological exam.
+The results of Creyos cognitive tasks provide domain-level information comparable to a full neuropsychological exam, and are scientifically validated:

-• One study found that a 30-minute computerized assessment that included Creyos tasks was comparable to a 2-3 battery consisting of tasks common in neuropsychological testing, such as Weschler scales, the Wisconsin Card Sorting Task, and the Trail Making Test.
+• One study found that a 30-minute computerized assessment that included Creyos tasks was comparable to a 2-3 hour battery consisting of tasks common in neuropsychological testing.

 • Another study demonstrated additional concurrent validity between automated Creyos testing and “gold standard” in-person neuropsychological assessments.